 Seminyak Beach is a world apart from its neighbouring beach resort areas – the likes of Kuta and Legian to its south – chiefly in the type of crowd it attracts.
-Bali first emerged as a tourist destination for vagabond surfers, attracted to these south-western shores by its dramatic waves, with Seminyak Beach itself offering its splendid coast of gold to dark sand and gorgeous sunsets.
-However, the coast has over the recent years become popular with resident expats and now has a refined feel to it.
-Here you’ll find a fashionable almost chic scene, with rows of designer boutiques along its main roads and side streets; a handful of the island’s best dining venues, and world-renowned nightlife and entertainment spots that host international gigs.
+Bali first emerged as a tourist destination for vagabond surfers, attracted to these south-western shores by its dramatic waves, with Seminyak Beach offering its splendid coast of gold to dark sand and gorgeous sunsets.

 - Highlights Of Bali Full-Day Tour

-The main Jalan Raya Seminyak extends north from Jalan Raya Legian, and ends at Jalan Raya Kerobokan and the westernmost end of Kuta’s Sunset Road.
+The main Jalan Raya Seminyak extends north from Jalan Raya Legian and ends at Jalan Raya Kerobokan and the westernmost end of Kuta’s Sunset Road.
 Jalan Raya Seminyak branches into three main streets: Jalan Dhyana Pura, Jalan Laksmana and Jalan Petitenget in its north.
-Each has its own characteristics and typical collection of venues.
+Each has distinctive characteristics and typical collection of venues.

-Jalan Dhyana Pura (also administratively referred to as Jalan Camplung Tanduk) features an eclectic row of bars; mostly a gay bar scene with go-go dancers, and leads down to the Anantara Resort that hugs the Seminyak beachfront.
+Jalan Dhyana Pura (or Jalan Camplung Tanduk) features an eclectic row of bars – mostly a gay bar scene with go-go dancers – and leads down to the Anantara Resort that hugs the Seminyak beachfront.

-Jalan Laksmana has been fondly nicknamed ‘eat-street’ by expats for its concentration of great restaurants.
-Further south from here, Jalan Petitenget is home to most of the area’s notable establishments, such as Potato Head Beach Club and Ku De Ta.
+Jalan Laksmana is fondly nicknamed ‘eat-street’ by expats for its concentration of great restaurants.
+Further south is Jalan Petitenget, home to most of the area’s notable establishments, such as Potato Head Beach Club and Ku De Ta.

-Seminyak Beach comprises three adjoining coastal strips, namely Pantai Arjuna or ‘Blue Ocean Beach’ that borders Legian, Petitenget Beach, and way up north to the quieter Batubelig Beach – home of the celebrated Mozaic Beach Club.
+Seminyak Beach comprises 3 adjoining coastal strips: Pantai Arjuna (Blue Ocean Beach) that borders Legian, Petitenget Beach, and way up north to the quieter Batubelig Beach.